zoro-of-coding/Davinci-resolve-plugins-/README.md

-This is a simple macros for every edits.
+These are simple macros for every edits.
 Initially i made this for myself but now i am sharing it for free

 How to use?